dmytroZherebko/net-suite/README.md

 - `npm run dev` - develop with watch and webpack-dev-server(up server on 3000 port)
 - `npm run build` - build js and css to build/ folder
+- `npm test` - to run all unit tests

 ## Stack